top of page

 Weekly Golf Lesson Clinics

-Weekly golf lesson clinics offer foundational instruction for individuals of all ages with mobility, sensory, or cognitive impairments, including those with traumatic brain injury.
-Sessions focus on fundamentals, repetition, and individual pacing so participants can build skills, stay active, and gain confidence in a consistent, supportive environment.
-For many participants, these clinics become a regular part of their weekly routine and an important source of social connection and structure.
+Foundational golf instruction for individuals of all ages living with a disability.
+Sessions focus on fundamentals, repetition, and individual pacing so participants can build skills in a consistent, supportive environment.
+For many participants, these clinics become a regular part of their weekly routine.

 Active Duty Military Clinics